AMWA-TV/bcp-007-01/docs/Overview.md

   }
 ]
 ```
+NDI Senders MUST specify `machine_name` and `source_name` in the Sender `transport_params`.
+Senders MAY also specify `source_url` and `source_address`.

 #### machine_name
 The name of the sender node in the NDI domain.
 A node MUST report the machine name being utilized by the NDI SDK.
 A controller SHOULD NOT specify a new `machine_name` but SHOULD use `auto` or the current `machine_name`.

 #### source_name
 The name of the NDI stream created by the Native NDI Sender in the NDI domain.
+A node MUST report the sender name being utilized bythe NDI SDK.
 This parameter MUST NOT be concatenated with `machine_name` in the format `machine_name(source_name)`.

 > Informative note: In the NDI domain, the `source_name` and `machine_name` are concatenated in the format `machine_name(source_name)` when streams are discovered and connected, however in the `transport_params`, these properties are kept independent.

 #### source_url
-The URL of the sender as utilized by the NDI SDK.
-Sender SHOULD report this upon activation.
+The URL of the Native NDI Sender as utilized by the NDI SDK.
 The contents are proprietary to the NDI SDK and SHOULD NOT be interpreted.
 A controller SHOULD specify `auto` or the current value when setting this property.

 #### source_address
 The IP address and port that the sender is utilizing for the stream.
-It MUST be in the format `ip_address:port_number`.
+If specified, it MUST be in the format `ip_address:port_number`, otherwise it MUST be set to `null`.

 ### Receiver Parameters